 Personal care items:

-- Eyeglasses instead of contact lenses, if possible
+- Bring eyeglasses instead of contact lenses if possible.

 - Toothbrush, toothpaste, deodorant

 - Books, magazines